chrisdlangton/pages.js/README.md

 # Documentation

-A full guide to Pages.js is made avaialble at: [pagesjs.chrisdlangton.com][1]
+A full guide to PagesJS is made avaialble at: [pagesjs.chrisdlangton.com][1]

 ## Change Log